 Are you running out of ideas for what to post on your hospital’s social media profiles?
 Need some inspiration to get your creative juices flowing?
 Below are 9 ideas to help you post social media content that informs, educates, and engages your audience.
 To keep your social media content fresh and interesting, you will want to switch between various types of posts.
-You can apply the ideas below to social media platforms such as Facebook, Twitter, Google+, Periscope, and more.
+You can apply the ideas below to social media platforms such as Facebook, Twitter, TikTok, SnapChat, Instagram, and others.

 1. Educate your followers about health issues.
 Want to show your patients and potential patients that you care about them and their needs?
 Use your social media profiles to share information and tips that could help them live healthier lives.
 For example, you may want to feature information about how to stay healthy during flu season, how to recognize the signs of a stroke, how to eat healthier, etc.